GTriseT/Cybersecurity-Bootcamp-Project-1/README.md

 (11) Scheduling your hardening scripts
 (12) Completing the summary report

-The completed report is included in this repository
+The completed report is included in this repository labeled as a technical brief